explosion33/fileTransfer/README.md

 # fileTransfer
+Transfer small files locally through HTTP

+## About
+This is a small web-server based file transfer server

-transfer files from any device to your computer
+It is designed to easily transfer files from an Iphone to a windows computer and vise-versa

-tested on: windows10 w/ firefox

 ## setup